longndt/vue-course/lesson3-data/theory/theory3.md

 ## Next: Hands-On Practice 👨‍💻

 Ready to put theory into practice?
-Let's build a real application that connects React to a Node.js/MongoDB backend!
+Let's build a real application that connects Vue 3 to a Node.js/MongoDB backend!

 **In the next session:**

 - Set up your development environment
 - Build API endpoints with Express/MongoDB
-- Implement React Query for data management
+- Implement Vue composables for data management
 - Add professional error handling and loading states